Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 While Tom Holland hasn’t built an empire of mansions like other celebrities, he surely has some valuable assets to his holding.
 According to multiple reports, the actor lives in a fancy apartment in London which is only five minutes from his childhood house.
 While the exact details of this property aren’t available, we’re sure it’s nothing short of amazing.
 In an earlier interview with Ellen Degeneres, Tom revealed that his mother was actually the one who found the two-bedroom house for him.

 According to Archute, Tom also owns a 2,395-square-foot home in Berkeley Hills, California.
 The studio home for Holland and his family has four rooms including a large master suite with a fireplace and dressing.
 A blend of mid-century and modern architecture, the house has multiple decks which give you the best of both indoor and outdoor worlds.
 The rooms open up to splendid views of the nearby bay, while the property also has a gorgeous garden decked with fruit trees.
-The website reported that the house costs USD 1,250,000.
+The website reported that the house costs USD 1,250,000 (INR 10 crore approx.).

 Apart from this, there have been several speculations that Tom has invested in properties with his rumoured girlfriend Zendaya.
 However, the actor has dismissed such claims.